mrudul03/restful-services/RESTful-API-BestPractices.md

 * Follows Robustness principle which says “Follow a general principle of robustness: be conservative in what you do, be liberal in what you accept from others."
 * An API is a developer's UI - just like any UI, it's important to ensure the user's experience is thought out carefully!
 * An API is only as good as its documentation.
 The documents should be easy to find and publically accessible.
-* Provides support for backward compatibility and or versioning
+* Provides support for backward compatibility or versioning
 * Does not expose internal domain object structures or database entity as resource representations

 # API Design Guidelines